gruzovator/speech_pool/README.md

 ```

 - you should see incoming data (letters in uppercase).
-- if you run client with the same text again, data are streamed from cache
+- if you run client with the same text again, data will be streamed from cache